 IoT makes it possible to track business performance across key environmental, social and governance factors.
 A smart network of sensors and other technology solutions can be used to measure, for example, waste management, water usage, carbon footprints and energy efficiency, or for monitoring road traffic, endangered species, levels of soil contamination and air quality.

-And this can all be done in real time, while providing high levels of accuracy and automation, facilitating the remote management of systems and processes, and also making lightning-fast reactions possible.
+All of this can be done in real time, while providing high levels of accuracy and automation, facilitating the remote management of systems and processes, and also making lightning-fast reactions possible.

 AI-driven technology allows organisations to collect and analyse even more information from pictures (including satellite images) or surveillance videos.
 The final reports can be used to evaluate ESG risks and opportunities, and also for developing the standardised frameworks within which organisations can operate.

-It’s pretty clear that setting ESG objectives and developing proficient strategies is a must these days – and this cannot be done without technology.
+It’s pretty clear that setting ESG objectives and developing proficient strategies is today a must – and this cannot be done without technology.
 But how can these changes be implemented smoothly within a company?

 A chief sustainability officer’s job is to initiate changes and set appropriate goals, but they need the full support of the other C-level executives, with the CEO at the helm.
 All of these players have to be involved in the process in order to properly orchestrate team efforts and implement new strategies throughout the entire organisation.

 Tech leaders need to be involved in the planning process to make sure that all of the assumptions and goals are in line with a current or emerging digital transformation strategy.
 As different objectives begin to interlace, consistency and integrity become key factors in the process.

 However, you don’t have to wait for the master strategy to be created – you can implement some quick yet significant changes right away.